craigmantona/GYM-project/README.md

 # Features

 The website consists of four pages.
 All are accessible from a navigation menu.

+* Responsive on all device sizes
+* Interactive elements

 The website has below features: